What is Sports Performance Anxiety

 Have you ever begun a game and felt like you couldn't stop worrying about what was going to happen?
 Have you ever felt like your thoughts were racing out of control, or your hands and legs wouldn't stop shaking during a game?

-If so, then you've likely dealt with sports performance anxiety — one of the most common mental blocks athletes deal with.
+If so, then you've likely dealt with sports performance anxiety — one of the most common mental blocks athletes face.

-As a mental performance coach, I work with a lot of athletes who deal with anxiety before a game and during a game (sometimes it's even felt during practice).
+As a mental performance coach, I work with a lot of athletes who deal with anxiety before games and during games (sometimes it's even felt during practice).

 Sports Performance Anxiety Defined

-Performance anxiety in sports involves extreme worries about what may or may not happen.
+Sports performance anxiety involves extreme worries about what may or may not happen.

 Typically, performance anxiety will be focused on what you don't want to have happen — making mistakes.
-This is why the fear of failure and anxiety go hand in hand.
+This is why the fear of failure and sports performance anxiety go hand in hand.

 The more anxious you become, the more you are going to worry about the future and then what will follow is fear.
 You will likely grow afraid of making a mistake, causing you to play timidly.

-When you experience sports anxiety as an athlete, you will recognize it mainly by the way that you feel.
-These are the main physical symptoms of performance anxiety, which include:
+When you experience sports anxiety as an athlete, you will recognize it mainly by the way you feel.
+These are the main physical symptoms of sports performance anxiety, which include:

 • Rapid heartbeat